barodeur/react-native-nfc-ios/README.md

 > ⚠️ Apple CoreNFC is only available for iOS11 on iPhone 7 and iPhone 7 Plus devices.
 > It does not seems to be available on simulator at the moment, but it should be available later.

-> ⚠️ iOS11 is currently available as beta 9, you should use Xcode 9 beta 6 to build your project.
-> This project is updated and tested frequetly against new beta releases.

 ## Demo

 ![DEMO](https://user-images.githubusercontent.com/303170/29473145-9b93f8b4-8424-11e7-93f8-e286580df1e6.gif)